s-fifteen-instruments/qcrypto/docs/source/functions.rst

 .. option::	-p <num>

 	select protocol option. defines what transmission protocol is run by selecting what event bits are saved in which stream. option 1 is default.

-	0: service protocol. both type-2 stream and type-3 stream
-	contain the raw detector information.
+	0 service protocol. both type-2 stream and type-3 stream contain the raw detector information.
-	1: BB84 standard protocol.
+	1 BB84 standard protocol.
 The type-2 stream contains one bit of basis information, the type-3 stream one bit of value information.
 The detector sequence is hardcoded in the header.
-	2: rich BB84.
+	2 rich BB84.
 As before, but two  bits are transmitted. if the msb is 0, the lsb has BB84 meaning, if msb is 1, a multi- or no-coincidence event was recorded (lsb=1), or a pair coincidence was detected (lsb=0).
-	3: six detectors connected to this side, used for the device-independent mode. three transmitted bits, indicating
-	bell basis or key basis
+	3 six detectors connected to this side, used for the device-independent mode. three transmitted bits, indicating bell basis or key basis
-	4: four detectors connected to this side, device-indep operation. only time is transmitted.
+	4 four detectors connected to this side, device-independent operation. only time is transmitted.
-	5: Like 1, but no basis is transmitted, but basis/result kept in local file
+	5 Like 1, but no basis is transmitted, but basis/result kept in local file

 .. option::	-Q <num>